 While the popularity of email marketing in general and the number of email service providers (ESPs) in particular keeps growing, finding a perfect service can be complicated, as it takes a lot of effort and research.
 To save your time, we are here to provide you with some guidance on common ESP features as well as the benefits your business can get from each of them.

 We’ll talk about the main criteria for choosing an email service provider and explain why you might need them in the future.

-Why email marketing
+Why do email marketing?

-Entrepreneurs and CMOs of different brands don’t stop claiming that the main benefit of email marketing is stable revenues.
+Entrepreneurs and CMOs for different brands don’t stop claiming that the main benefit of email marketing is stable revenues.
 Blake Pinsker, the Marketing and Brand Director at the world’s fastest-growing watch brand MVMT, shared his successful case of using email marketing for business with MarketingSherpa.